apache/airavata/modules/registry/registry-core/README.md

    Some additional notes:

-   - Make sure to add `DEFAULT CHARSET latin1` to all MySQL `CREATE TABLE` statements.
+   - Make sure to add `DEFAULT CHARSET=latin1` to all MySQL `CREATE TABLE` statements.
+   - It is recommended that you name all constraints and indexes.
+This makes it easier to change or drop them in the future.
+The naming convention is to use a prefix of `FK_` or `UNIQ_` or `IDX_` that indicates the type of constraint, then the table name, then the names of the columns or related entity or some short description of the constraint.
+For example, if you create a FOREIGN KEY on table CHILD of column PARENT_ID you would name it `FK_CHILD_PARENT_ID`.

 5. Next, you'll create a MariaDB migration script.
 The migration script should have been created in the previous step, but if necessary you can run